ScratchAddons/website/privacy.md

 ## How to contact us

-If you have any questions, please contact us through our feedback page at https://scratchaddons.com/feedback.
-This page was last updated on 9/29/2020.
+If you have any questions, please contact us through our feedback page at <https://scratchaddons.com/feedback.> This page was last updated on 30 September 2020.